 Flying to Tasmania with Your Dog

 The quickest way to get to Tasmania with your dog is by flying on a domestic flight from elsewhere in Australia.
-Both Qantas and Virgin Australia fly to Tasmania and allow pets on board, flying cargo in the hold.
+Qantas, Virgin Australia and Regional Express fly to Tasmania and allow pets on board, flying in the hold.

 Virgin Australia flies directly between Melbourne and both Hobart and Launceston, Sydney and both Hobart and Launceston, and Brisbane and Hobart.

 Qantas offers direct flights between Melbourne and Hobart, Launceston and Devonport, plus Sydney and Hobart.
 (Note that the flights from Sydney and Brisbane to Launceston are Jetstar flights, with pets not accepted.)

 Additionally, Regional Express (REX) flies from Melbourne to Burnie, Tasmania’s northwest.
 Pets are allowed to fly as excess baggage, subject to a weight limit of 30kg including their crate, or otherwise as freight.